 Whether you're a Jurys Inn business or pleasure guest, our city centre hotel in Derby will ensure you enjoy all the treasures that this beautiful city has to offer

 Settle into one of our 213 stylish hotel rooms perfectly designed for our guests’ comfort with large soft beds, en-suite bathrooms and flat screen TVs with Freeview.
 Our spacious rooms also accommodate up to three adults or two adults and two children under twelve and include well-lit work areas, tea and coffee docks, and hair dryers.
-With Wi-Fi throughout our hotel, whether you are visiting for business or pleasure, Jurys Inn Derby offers all the amenities needed for a restful and relaxing stay.
+With free WiFi throughout our hotel, whether you are visiting for business or pleasure, Jurys Inn Derby offers all the amenities needed for a restful and relaxing stay.

 Jurys Inn provides a number of wheelchair accessible bedrooms.
 These rooms have been designed to the highest specifications to make your stay with Jurys Inn as easy and pleasurable as possible.